The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 What happens when self-contraction is released?

-As the proprioceptive signaling of defensive bracing quiets, the body representation gradually subsides.
+As the proprioceptive signals of defensive bracing quiet, the body representation gradually subsides.
 The knot in the chest loosens, and the thoughts that circled without resolution wind down on their own.

 Close your eyes and hold out your hand once more.
 Imagine its representation dissolving until it resembles the surrounding darkness.